curl/everything-curl/protocols/curl.md

 dynamically established during communication.

-See the external page [FTP vs HTTP](https://daniel.haxx.se/docs/ftp-vs-http.html) for how it differs to HTTP.
+See the external page [FTP vs HTTP](https://daniel.haxx.se/docs/ftp-vs-http.html) for how it differs from HTTP.

 ## FTPS